PramodhKumar3/System-Design/README.md

 ## 🧬 5.
 Prototype Pattern – Game Character Cloning

+**Definition:** **Prototype** is a creational design pattern that lets you copy existing objects without making your code dependent on their classes.

 🧩 **Use Case (Detailed):**
 RPG game with characters: Name, Health, Armor, Weapon, Skills.
 Creating from scratch is costly.